Bank Statement Loans in South Carolina

 • With up to 55% debt-to-income (DTI) ratios, it’s more flexible than many South Carolina bank mortgages.

-• Choose from fixed-rate and adjustable loans based on current rates.
+• Choose from fixed-rate and adjustable-rate loans based on current rates.

-In order to qualify for bank statement loans in South Carolina, you must meet certain criteria.
+In order to qualify for a bank statement mortgage in South Carolina, you must meet certain criteria.
 The basic requirements include:

 • Two or more years of self-employment.